 Market surveillance provisions pursuant to Chapter XI of the ESPR.
 As for product legislation, the ESPR foresees that national competent authorities have a strategy to check economic operators’ compliance.

-The above mechanisms foreseen by the ESPR provide an effective way for competent authorities to verify the accuracy of online reports, which are publicly available online, making it easy for all stakeholders to scrutinise these data.
+Companies should be allowed to develop their own internal verification systems., which can be auditable ex-post (after the information is disclosed) by national competent authorities through spot-checks.
+These mechanisms foreseen by the ESPR provide an effective way for competent authorities to verify the accuracy of online reports, which are publicly available online, making it easy for all stakeholders to scrutinise these data.

 Any additional verification mechanism – eg through third-party verification – would: